In This Article

 What does a factoring company do?

-You can choose from any number of factoring companies, and it is a simple process to go through.
-All you need to do is submit your invoices to the factoring company, wait for them to verify this invoice, and receive compensation for it.
+You can choose from any number of factoring companies and follow the simple factoring process.
+All you need to do is submit your invoices to the factoring company, wait for them to verify each unpaid invoice, and receive compensation for the invoice value.

 Overall, the invoice factoring process is simple and provides smooth access to your working capital.
 The flow of predictable cash flow you receive through factoring your accounts receivables allows you to fund future growth, expand your business opportunities, or just stay on top of expenses for a low-hassle business structure.

-Below is everything you need to know about how the process works.
+Below is everything you need to know about how the factoring process works.

 Stakeholders involved in factoring